dwrobel/flatcam/README.md

 =================================================

+20.11.2019

+- Tool Fiducials - added the GUI and the shortcut key

 19.11.2019

 - removed the f-strings replacing them with the traditional string formatting due of not being supported by older versions of Python 3